rubenafo/yfMongo/README.md

 ==============

 yfMongo is a simple command line app to store and manage Yahoo Finance stock data in a MongoDb database.
+It allows you to build a local corpus of stock data that can be reused and updated easily wihout having to be constantly online.
 The API access is handled by means of __[YahooFetcher](http://www.github.com/rubenafo/YahooFetcher)__ .

 ### Features